mk12/sicp/docs/lecture.md

 - This representation is nice because, once primitives are implemented in this way, the means of combination just fall out because you automatically get the closure property.
 - The procedures `beside` and `below` are trivial to write.
 - The operation `rotate` is similarly simple.
-- The real pun cline comes when you look at the means of abstraction.
+- The real punchline comes when you look at the means of abstraction.
 Since painters are just procedures, everything that Lisp supplies for procedures is automatically available to us in this painting language.
 - We can write recursive painters without ever having purposely built recursion into the painting language.
 - We can even write higher-order painters.